18 Foolproof Headline Writing Tips You Should Know

 There’s nothing inherently wrong with the last headline.
 However, it won’t grab the reader as quickly.

 We focus on the first part of a headline.
-So does Google.
+So do search engines like Google.
 If you can get the primary keyword at the beginning of the headline, you have a better chance for clicks and better rankings.

 Essentially, hyphens and colons allow you to break up your headline into two parts.
 You can communicate more information that way and arrange your headline for both reader interest and SEO.